evervault/node-secureworker/README.md

 This NPM package allows you to run JavaScript inside a secure (trusted) environment (enclave) provided by [Intel SGX](https://software.intel.com/en-us/sgx) technology on modern CPUs.
-When used properly, even operating system or a cloud provider cannot access data, and observe and interfere with operations inside an enclave.
+When used properly, even the operating system or a cloud provider cannot access data or observe/interfere with operations inside an enclave.

-This package executes JavaScript using the [Duktape](http://duktape.org/) JavaScript engine and provides a web workers-like familiar environment.
+This package executes JavaScript using the [Duktape](http://duktape.org/) JavaScript engine and provides a Web Workers-style interface.
 Cryptographic operations are exposed through a Web Crypto compatible API.
-Promises are available as well.
-This allows you to write isometric code and use the same code on client, server, and inside enclaves, and see secure workers as just another, secure and trusted, component in your JavaScript-based architecture.
+Promises are also available.
+This allows you to write isometric code and use the same code on the client, server, and inside enclaves.
+Workers can be seen as just another secure and trusted component in your JavaScript-based architecture.

+This package is maintained by [evervault](https://evervault.com/).

 **Warning: The project is still in development.
 Feel free to contribute.**